 - Help people learn how to live our UU faith

 The Adult Education programming is being developed based on requests and also on volunteer interests.
 If you have an interest that you would like the UUSA to explore in a small group learning format please contact the Director of Religious Education, Rebecca Fricke.

 New to Unitarian Universalism or the UU Society of Amherst?
 We invite you to join us for a brief Getting to Know UU class.
 This class is designed to help you understand a little about our history, shared principles, and traditions.
 Whether you are new to UU, or just new to the UU Society of Amherst, we want you to feel at home here.
 There is no pressure or expectation regarding joining.
 This is just a way to get to know you, and help you get to know us.
-We’ll share information and stories, answer questions, and have a lot of fun.
 Child care is available upon request and there is no cost.
 You can sign up at the Welcome Table after the Service.
-We do ask that you sign up so that we can plan the food and child care.